dinosimone/wealthforge-ruby/README.md

 ## Usage

-Please refer to the WealthForge API [documentation](https://api.wealthforge.com/) for a full list of functions.
-This client is currently a partial implementation.
-Available calls are listed below; as new ones get added, they will be listed below as well.
+Please refer to the official WealthForge API [documentation](https://api.wealthforge.com/) for a full list of functions.
+This client is currently a partial implementation of the most commnoly used functionality.
+Below is the list of available function calls; as new ones are implemented, they will be listed for reference.